A Nevada teen called his congressman and dropped an F-bomb while demanding action on guns. His school suspended him

 He also told the staffer who answered the phone that members of Congress needed to “get off their f***ing asses” and take action.

-Amodei said his office received several hundred calls from students during the walkout and that Christensen was the only caller to use profanity.
+Amodei said his office received several hundred calls from students during the walkout and that Christiansen was the only caller to use profanity.

 “Do I have a problem with this guy exercising his First Amendment rights?
 Absolutely not,” Amodei said.
 But his congressional staffer also should be allowed to exercise his free-speech rights to report the student’s language, he said.